-It helps to have a narrator who knows everything that happened along the various timelines, so the reader doesn't get too confused.
+It helps to have a narrator who knows everything that happened along the various timelines so that the reader doesn't get too confused.
 It's vital that you, the author, don't get confused.
 Try writing synopsis sentences and create a timeline for each of the characters to check continuity.
 Try to keep the number of travels relatively few so that things don't get too snarled up.

 And stick to past tense except in dialogue.
 These are people who did time travel.
 They know what they did first and what they did later.
 James found the envelope in the mailbox.
-He acted on it, found out how to time travel and went back in time to put the envelope in the mailbox.
+He acted on it, found out how to time travel, and went back in time to put the envelope in the mailbox.
 Now he can do time travel whenever he wants, as long as he listens to the advice of his older self so that he doesn't do something really stupid.

-It's important to pay attention to tense in time travel stories more than any others, because it's way too easy to get confused about what happened when.
+It's important to pay attention to tense in time travel stories more than any others because it's way too easy to get confused about what happened when.
 If you keep the plot of the story feeling linear, the reader's happy and can follow the changes.
-Using a single close third person or first person point of view throughout the novel will make time travel work a lot easier for readers -- and for your keeping track of what happened when.
+Using a single close third-person or first-person point of view throughout the novel will make time travel work a lot easier for readers—and it'll help you keep track of what happened when.
+Charts can help too.

-It can work.
-It can work extremely well.
+I finished this article confident that I'd covered how to use each of these tenses and certain that present tense wasn't used in novel-writing often enough to matter.
+It can work; it can work extremely well.
 A few days later, I picked up one of my all-time favorite novels, Raptor Red by paleontologist Robert Bakker.

 This nature novel is fantastic.
-It's tightly plotted, full of action, intense and powerful.
+It's tightly plotted, full of action, intense, and powerful.
 Every one of the animal characters is complex and interesting.
 Bakker faced the unique challenge of a nature writer who's not using human characters.
 You have no dialogue.

 Not in human terms, anyway.
 Dialogue consists of head bobs, vocalizations, gestures, attempts to express meaning in ways that aren't human.
-I've always been fond of the subgenre of nature novels written from the animal's point of view, often without any human characters involved.
-Books that describe the life of a peregrine falcon, a wolf or even a goldfish from its own perspective are fascinating to me.
-I like animals, love nature and groove on natural history, this is a natural personal interest of mine.
+I've always been fond of the sub-genre of nature novels written from the animal's point of view, often without any human characters involved.
+Books that describe the life of a peregrine falcon, a wolf, or even a goldfish from its own perspective are fascinating to me.
+I like animals, love nature, and groove on natural history; this is a natural personal interest of mine.

-So Bakker's book grabbed me on several areas of interest.
-I laughed out loud, because it is also my favorite-ever romance novel.
-Romance is not my genre, but there I was reading about a plucky heroine navigating her way through complex family relationships, widowed, then after meeting a couple of decidedly unpleasant possibilities connecting with an interesting young male for a stormy relationship that ultimately culminated in mating head-bobs after a dramatic climax involving bad guys...
-Raptor Red juxtaposes genres.
+So, Bakker's book grabbed me on several areas of interest.
+I laughed out loud because it is also my favorite-ever romance novel.
+Romance is not my genre, but there I was reading about a plucky heroine navigating her way through complex family relationships, widowed, then after meeting a couple of decidedly unpleasant possibilities connecting with an interesting young male for a stormy relationship that ultimately culminated in mating head-bobs after a dramatic climax involving bad guys—Raptor Red juxtaposes genres.

 The ten-year-old in me who still doesn't like books with more kissing than swordfights and gets creeped out by romantic conflict loved every minute of it.
 The secret to reaching outside a book's natural audience is to mix genres.
-My ten year old inner child grooved on dinosaurs far more than he hated kissing or domestic arguments.
-Not to mention, the things the pack argued about all made sense in terms of their immediate survival.
+My ten-year-old inner child grooved on dinosaurs far more than he hated kissing or domestic arguments.
+Not to mention the things the pack argued about all made sense in terms of their immediate survival.

 "We can learn from Utahraptor's story.
 Hers was a beautifully alert and sentient species.
 By looking through her eyes, we can see the evolutionary forces that were changing the natural world during the Early Cretaceous.
 Our own human ancestors were being created by the invisible hand of natural selection, as were the beginnings of the other animals and plants that enjoy supremacy in today's world.
 Utahraptor's story is part of our story.